skeoop/skeoop.github.io/Project-Reviews.md

 ## Candy game

-App cannot be run unless database and tables already exist, and the application silently discards exceptions from ORMLite about this.
+App cannot be run unless database and tables already exist, and the application silently discards exceptions thrown from ORMLite about this.
 It hangs indefinitely when I try to create a user.
 The app hardcodes MySQL URL in code, so no way user can make it run by creating his own database.

 I changed database to h2 and added h2.jar to classpath, but project still doesn't work because app doesn't initialize tables.
+ORMLite can do this for you!

 MySQL driver JAR is in src/sql.
 Should be in top level `lib/` directory and add lib to classpath.
 Typing error in style "teansparent" should be "transparent".